Victorian Railways hopper wagons: FX, VPFX, VPLX & VZGX

 In 1966, around the same time as the first JX wagons were being constructed, a handful of components were used to build the first two FX wagons for flour transport.
 These were successful and were joined by FX 3 and 4 by the end of the year.
 In 1970–71 the class was increased to 17, though these were built to a slightly different design, with only one discharge pipe instead of three.
 By 1978 the earlier wagons had been modified to match the later design.
 In 1979 the code was altered to VPFX.

 The main area of traffic was from the Bunge Flour Mills at Albury to the discharge point at Williamstown Pier.
 Another was from the Bridgewater Flour mill to Melbourne.

 In 1989, a need was generated for lime transport, to be added to cement batches.
-To achieve this, VPFX wagons 2, 3, 6 and 11 were converted to VPLX in 1989–1990, and later joined by VPFX 14 in 1993.
+To achieve this, VPFX wagons 2, 3, 6 and 11 were converted to VPLX in 1989–1990, and joined by VPLX 14 in 1993.
 Finally, in 1990 wagons 1, 4 and 17 were converted to carry specially dried sand for locomotive transport, and recoded to VZGX.

 Unlike the majority of Victorian Railways rolling stock, the flour wagons found themselves painted silver with ◅--VR--▻ symbols, "Bunge" and "Bulk Flour" text in black originally, later trading the silver for white.
 They were also often covered with advertising for various flour companies such as "Bunge", "Water Wheel" or "KMM Pty., Ltd. O-So-Lite".

+All seventeen former-FX wagons were included in the sale from V/Line Freight to Freight Victoria in 1999, as VZGX 1, 4 and 17, VLPX 2, 3, 6, 11 and 14, and VPFX 5, 7, 8, 9, 10, 12, 13, 15 and 16.
+At the time the three VZGX wagons were marked as having zero asset value.
+VPFX10 was painted green by 2000.

+Of the three sand wagons, VZGX1Q remained in Victorian Railways' silver, VZGX4U was white with V/LINE logos, and VZGX17J was painted in Freight Australia green.
+In 2010 both 1 and 17 were stabled in North Geelong yard, and 4 was at Tottenham yard.
+Wagons 5, 6, 7 and 11 were scrapped in 2010, as part of a project by Pacific National to clear redundant rolling stock from the North Melbourne Arrivals Yard and Tottenham Yard areas.
+Other wagons 8, 9, 13 and 15 were photographed at North Geelong in 2007/ All three classes were removed from V/Line's list of rolling stock operated by Pacific National in 2024.